ibotforwin/pokemon_checker/README.md

 # pokemon_checker
-This is a simply Django application which takes two inputs of pokemon names and checks their stats against each other.
+This is a simple Django application which takes two inputs of pokemon names and checks their stats against each other.

 This application uses PokeAPI to get information.